The Tale of Chris and Elizabeth O'Dell Part 2

 Elizabeth was sitting in her rocking chair with our new daughter Hanna Ruby in her arms and suckling on her well freckled breast.
 Our son, almost two year old John Black, was chewing on a piece of rawhide to get his teeth broken in.

 Whenever I got to stop for a bit, I always took stock of my family.
 I was, in my mind, the luckiest man in the world.
-I’d come to this area about six years ago and in a matter of a few days, I’d been made sheriff, killed off a gang that had been running the town.
+I’d come to this area about three years ago and in a matter of a few days, I’d been made sheriff, killed off a gang that had been running the town.
 I’d fallen in love with a saloon girl named Ruby, her real name was Elizabeth, and been able to purchase a ranch from the bank.
 Yup, I, Chris O’Dell was a very lucky man.

 We both heard the sound of a running horse at the same time.
 I looked out of curiosity, Elizabeth looked out of concern.
 Whenever there was a rider, the speed of its approach increased Elizabeth’s concern.
-Having been sheriff for a very short time, the townspeople, or some of them, still thought of me when there was trouble.
+Having been sheriff for a very short time the townspeople, or some of them, still thought of me when there was trouble.

 The rider dismounted and unlatched the gate.
 He led his horse onto our property, closed the gated, latching it.
 Then he remounted and ran his horse to the house.
 That set off Elizabeth.
 She immediately removed Hanna from her breast and picked up John.
-She took them into the house and I could hear her lever a shell into one of the Winchester’s we kept under each of our windows.
+She took them into the house and I could hear her lever a shell into one of the Winchester’s under one of our windows.

 I stood as the rider approached the house.
 He pulled up and spoke from horseback.